-If the absence exceeds the Kept on Salary (KOS) hours provided in 13.1, the employee shall receive any applicable worker's compensation time-loss benefits directly from L&I. The employee shall offset any reduction in regular pay, up to a maximum of 100%, with use of the employee's eligible accrued leave, as provided in Department of Labor and Industries rules.
-Unless designated as FMLA leave, a minimum of forty (40) hours of leave per pay period must be used to maintain health insurance benefits.
+If the absence exceeds the Kept on Salary (KOS) hours provided in 13.1, the employee shall receive any applicable worker's compensation time-loss benefits directly from L&I. The employee may offset any reduction in regular pay, up to a maximum of 100%, with use of the employee's eligible accrued leave, as provided in Department of Labor and Industries rules.
+Once FMLA is exhausted and while receiving L&I time loss compensation, the employee may either use accrued leave to pay the full employer and employee premiums, or go on COBRA to maintain health insurance benefits.